 - Training of future pediatric oncologists and researchers through the fellowship program at Emory University School of Medicine

-- Innovative programs that address the critical and urgent needs of patients and their families, such as meals to inpatient families, outreach at the time of diagnosis, and bereavement support
+- Innovative programs that address the critical and urgent needs of patients and their families, such as outreach at the time of diagnosis, emergency financial assistance, transportation assistance, professional counseling and survivorship and bereavement support